pnp/List-Formatting/view-samples/bar-graph-format/README.md

 The idea is that this data gets populated via some code so that it can represented as a graph.

 In the sample, the height of the parent div is set to 800px and the child div calculates heights.
-The heights are calcuated considering 1000 as the max number of views.
+The heights are calcuated considering 1000 as the max number of votes.
 If this number needs changed, please update the formulas in lines 50 and 103 accordingly.

+### Inject CSS applcation customiser
+The [inject css application customiser](https://github.com/SharePoint/sp-dev-fx-extensions/tree/master/samples/react-application-injectcss) by [Hugo Bernier](http://tahoeninjas.blog/) shows how we can inject css on to pages.
+Please follow the instructions in readme.md of that sample and use [animate.min.css](https://raw.githubusercontent.com/daneden/animate.css/master/animate.min.css) instead of custom.css .

 ## Sample